A-M-D-R-3-W/llmFunctionWrapper/README.md

 Use the `ToolWrapper` class to create your function descriptions which will be passed to the LLM.
 Add relevant details such as purpose, parameters, and descriptions.

-The description will look like this:
+The description will look something like this:
 ```python
 awesomeFunction = ToolWrapper(
     function_ref=an_awesome_function,